RoseMaster3000/fightorflight-aggro/README.md

       - Confusion -> Confusion
     - Serene Grace can increase the effect to trigger the additional effect
     - Sheer Force works like the core series now.(Some moves are not supported yet.
 Sparkling Aria can trigger Sheer Force in Pokemon S/V, but it can't be learnt by the Pokemon which has Sheer Force, so I didn't add it.)

 ### Features/Changes that is not released currently:
-- Type effectiveness for Pokemon entities
-- Added a new config option to use the classical move effect.(You can use it with the new move effect, disabled by default)
+- Added new configs to set the position of the indicator
-- Adaptability can enhance the STAB effect now.
-- Added a new config option to slow the pokemon when hurt.(disabled by default)
 ## TODO
 - Main Goal For the Next Update:
 - Things that might be done in a short period of time(1~3 big updates):
   - Special effect for status moves.
 (Most of the status moves has no effect currently,they can be used as a way to make your pokemon passive.)
     - I want to encourage the player to use Poke Staff to switch the move they use if they want higher damage / tactical advantages
     - Example: Pokemon gain strength when using Swords Dance, the duration will be longer than using Power-up Punch, and the cooldown will be longer / Using Telekinesis will levitate the target.
-    - The indicator for the cooldown might come later than this feature.
   - Targeting whitelist
   - Compatibility with LivelierPokemon
 - Things that might not be done in a short period of time: